emmetthe/Emmtsy/README.md

 * Product can be accessed by clicking on the product image from either the search page, or home page
 * Users can choose their desired quantity when adding an item to the cart from the product's show page
 ### Cart
-* Logged in users can add items to their shopping cart
+* Logged in users can add items to their shopping cart or remove them
 * Each cart is unique to a user so users can not view the carts of other users
 * Product quantity can be adjusted when viewing their cart, with price adjustments being reflected upon change
-* User must be signed in to view their cart
-* User can remove products from their cart
 ### Reviews
-* Logged in users will be able to add a new review, or edit an existing one
 * Users can only edit/delete their own reviews
 * Users can not add reviews to products that they have listed
-* Average review rating will be reflected underneath the product's star rating
 ### Search
 * Users can search for items based on product name
 * Search page will display all relevant results related to the search input